Anisa Sayyed: Career

 Anisa used to work for the Lady Hawabhai School as a primary teacher.
 She later started working for the Indian Railways as a Ticket-Collector on the busy Mumbai-Pune Railway route at Vile Parle railway station of Maharashtra.
 She resigned from her job after being repeatedly denied transfer to her home town (Pune).

 Anisha's shooting career began in 2002 under the guidance of Gani Sheikh and P.V.Inamdar.
 Anisa won her first gold medal in the 25m pistol event while pairing with Rahi Sarnobat.
 She also won the silver medal in the women's 25 metre pistol event of the Commonwealth Games at the Barry Buddon Shooting Centre near Glasgow on June 26, 2014.
 National Coach Sunny Thomas taught her some special techniques before the 2010 commonwealth games.

 Anisa won the individual gold medal with a score of 776.5 at the Commonwealth Games itself.
-She also won the gold medal in SAF games in 2006.
+She also won the gold medal in South Asian Games in 2006.
 In 2014, she won the silver medal for the 25-metre pistol shooting at the Commonwealth Games at Glasgow.
 Anisa is supported by Anglian Medal Hunt Company.
 She set out to create a new national record in 2017 at the National Shooting Championship Competition in the 25m pistol shooting category.